prnvdixit/prnvdixit.github.io/data/excuses.md

 Start telling yourself "I love it" every time something bad happens about a hobby.
 Couldn't land that kick?
 I love it.
 Couldn't play that note?
 I love it.
 Couldn't progress weights?
 I love it.
 Couldn't swim a new form?
 I love it.
 Even if you can't find a positive aspect of it, just say "I love it".
 Train your brain into embracing everything, positive or negative.
 All these challenges make the final story better.

+I’ve seen this play out very clearly with someone I worked with early in my career.
+He was a junior engineer, and in his first few months he got openly blamed by his manager for “not performing well enough.”
+Missed expectations, unclear updates, work that technically got done but didn’t inspire confidence.
+A lot of people in that position would’ve written the manager off as unfair, blamed the onboarding, or mentally checked out.
+He didn’t.
+He took it painfully personally in the most productive way possible.
+He didn’t argue.
+He didn’t defend himself.
+He went back and asked a harder question: “If this keeps happening, what part of this is actually under my control?”
+He realized the problem wasn’t just code quality.
+It was communication.
+His manager couldn’t see progress early enough.
+His design thinking wasn’t explicit.
+He waited too long to ask questions.
+He assumed silence meant approval.
+So he changed everything he could control.
+He started over-communicating.
+Daily updates, even when nothing was “done.”
+He wrote short design notes before implementing.
+He asked for feedback early, sometimes uncomfortably early.
+He practiced explaining trade-offs instead of just shipping code.
+He made sure his manager never had to guess what he was doing or why.
+Six months later, he was effectively operating at a senior level.
+Not because he suddenly became 10x smarter, but because he eliminated ambiguity around his work.
+His manager trusted him.
+Other engineers looped him in.
+He became the person people went to because he reduced uncertainty, not because he wrote the fanciest code.
+What stood out to me was how fast it happened once he internalized responsibility.
+The blame didn’t crush him.
+It focused him.
+He treated feedback, even poorly delivered feedback, as signal.
+That giant locus of control is a cheat code.
+You don’t waste energy arguing about fairness.
+You spend it upgrading your inputs, your communication, and your decision-making.
+And over time, people stop blaming you not because they’re nicer, but because there’s nothing left to blame.